juliusbuckley/send-events/README.md

 # send-events

 ## What is send-events?
- > send events to Amplitude account
+ > read JSON encoded events and send to Amplitude account

 # Table of Contents